 “Well clearly I couldn’t raise it here,” Talitha says to her father, and shrugs.
 And, to Charan, “I’d rather ride up front, if that’s okay.”

 “It’s open,” says Charan, walking around the rear back up to the driver’s seat.
 “Are you ready, Father Marcion?”
 She and Talitha close the car’s front doors.

-“Aborted your future,” says Marcion.
+“Aborted your future,” says Marcion, climbing into the back of the limousine.
 “That’s an awful attitude to start your new life with.”
 He sits in the center-rear seat.

 “You’re lucky,” says Charan, “you just missed the rain.”

 “Yeah, I watched it from inside.
 Figured stained pants and a soaked shirt might be too much for my first day.
 Plus, I wanted to wait out that desperation parade.”